 This course is aimed at librarians, (rare book) catalogers, curators, conservators, collectors, and book dealers who preferably have already taken at least one RBS binding course.
 The class will deal with selected topics in the history of binding from the sixteenth century to the nineteenth century.
-In 2015 the topics covered will include: some French collectors and their bindings, English Restoration bindings, Thomas Gosden and blind stamped bindings of the early nineteenth century, bespoke and trade bindings from the period around 1850, and the different ways in which bindings can and should be studied.
-Part of the course will be dedicated to the description of bindings.
-There will also be several PowerPoint presentations, It will be a hands-on course, as much as possible, using originals from the collections of Rare Book School in the first place and of UVA Special Collections Library in the second.
-The students are requested to give a 10-minute presentation of a bookbinding subject of their choice, like a special theme they are interested in, or on or more bindings they want to know more about.
+In 2018 the topics covered will include: prize bindings, almanac bindings, French and English eighteenth-century bindings, Thomas Gosden and blind stamped bindings of the early nineteenth century, bespoke and trade bindings from the period around 1850, and the different ways in which bindings can and should be studied.
+Part of the course will be dedicated to the description of bindings on multiple levels.
+There will be several PowerPoint presentations.
+It is a hands-on course, as much as possible, using originals from the collections of Rare Book School in the first place and of UVA Special Collections Library in the second.

-In their personal statements, students are invited to describe particular interests in bookbinding history and topics that they would like to see addressed in this or future sessions of the course.
+In their personal statements, students are invited to describe their particular interests in the field of bookbinding or special topics that they would like to see addressed, which will be taken into account as far as possible.

 Jan Storm van Leeuwen